intechstudio/grid-documentation/tooltips/Actionblock_tooltips.md

 ## Mouse
 ### Button
-Send a button change messages to the host device.
+Send mouse button change messages to the host device.
 ### Move
 Send a mouse move or scroll wheel message to the host device.